Is Netmaker a VPN like NordVPN?¶

 Please see the Egress Gateway documentation.

-Do you offer any business or enterprise support?¶
+Do you offer any business or professional support?¶

 Why the SSPL License?¶

 As of now, we think the SSPL is the best way to ensure the long-term viability of the project, but we are regularly evaluating this to see if an OSI-approved license makes more sense.